 1. Force Majeure

-Force Majeure clause started coming into picture in February.
+The Force Majeure clause started coming into the picture in February.
 During that period, China’s supply chain was severely disrupted and many organizations were staring at delayed delivery timelines.
 Now, almost every major corporation in diverse industries such as Oil, Construction, Manufacturing, etc has started to invoke Force Majeure from contracts and suppliers are using the clauses to protect themselves from liabilities.
 As a procurement professional, you might have to start understanding and tracking the performance with liabilities.
 Moreover, you can consider if your business qualifies to get ‘Force Majeure certificates’.

-2. Supplier Risks
+2. Supplier Risks Management

 In theory, Supplier Risk Management should be able to cover every major risk in supply chains(including COVID19).
 As a procurement professional, you know that Supplier risk management is a difficult balancing act of understanding suppliers and minimum impact on your business.